tauhid92/InterviewQuestions/BackEnd/SQL-ExpenseReport/Instructions.md

  someone passes 7 days into the Date Range mode, a month not contained in the table, etc.

 # Notes
+- Missing Expenses will be denoted as NULL in the expense column in the ExpenseInfoTable

 - For calculating steps 1, 3, 4 above, you are assume that any missing expense will be the average  for that time period for that employee.

 - The data for this example will be truncated between a 3 month period between 01/01/2021 and 03/30/2021.
 However it should still work if we were to add more data into the table for a different month